ANA-POTJE/ML_Model_for_Movie_Review_Sentiment_Analysis/RESULTS_for_ML_Model_for_Movie_Review_Sentiment_Analysis.md

     ACCURACY SCORE 0.825

-3) Stochastic Gradient Descent
+3) Stochastic Gradient Descent (SGD)

     ACCURACY SCORE 0.8275

-PS: I applied GridSearchCV on the pipeline and the best parameters found were:
+PS: For SGD it was applied GridSearchCV on the pipeline and the best parameters found were:
     clf__alpha: 0.001
     clf__penalty: l2
     tfidf__use_idf: False